repiyann/repiyann/README.md

 # Hi there 👋
 # About Me 👨‍🦱
 * My name is Muhamad Repiyan
-* Informatics Engineering Student at UNIKOM
+* Computer Science Student at UNIKOM
 * 💻 Full Stack Web Developer
 * Live in Bandung, Indonesia